sjsu-library/unionist/_items/unionist--image-0122.md

 relatedText: unionist--text-0057
 relatedTextIssue: 1833-08-08 p03.43
 filename:
-caption: An 18th century illustration of a New England court scene
+caption: An 18th century illustration of a New England court scene.
+Angell's books for use in schools were advertised in <em>The Unionist</em>.
 order: '533'
 layout: items_item
 collection: items